 In the event that you need to make contact with the school, we have designated trained staff available for you to talk to.
 We call these people DESIGNATED SAFEGUARDING LEADS.
 They have access to a range of services, including Police and Social Services as well as other external agencies.

-PLEASE CALL THE SCHOOL on 01473 726027 and request to speak to Rachel Hobbin or Helen Birbeck.
+PLEASE CALL THE SCHOOL on 01473 726027 and request to speak to Helen Birbeck or Louise Schultz

 Our Designated Safeguarding Lead is: